Program OverviewPrinter Friendly

 Centennial College's Project Management program will provide you with the solid fundamental knowledge to manage projects in a timely and cost-effective manner.

 The Project Management courses in this college business program will follow A Guide to the Project Management Body of Knowledge, (PMBOK® Guide).
-The use of this guide is enhanced by a curriculum that includes hands-on integration of technology tools such as Microsoft Project and leading-edge industry case studies with a focus on organizational leadership.
+Enhancing the use of this guide will be a curriculum that will include hands-on integration of technological tools such as Microsoft Project and leading-edge industry case studies with a focus on organizational leadership.

-In the third semester, eligible candidates can participate in a full-time,14-week experiential learning opportunity (internship) with a participating organization allowing you to gain valuable project management experience.
+In the third semester, if you're an eligible candidate, you'll be able to participate in a full-time 14-week experiential learning opportunity (internship) with a participating organization that will allow you to gain valuable project management experience.
 During this time, you'll be required to participate in an online course and prepare assignments related to the experiential learning opportunity.
-The experience can be used towards work requirements for the PMP® and CAPM® designation.
+You'll then be able to use the experience towards work requirements for the PMP® and CAPM® designations.